vektor-inc/vk-blocks/readme.txt

 1. VK Blocks examples.

 == Changelog ==

+= 1.57.0 =
+[ Add Function ] Allow alpha value in some blocks.
+[ Add Function ][ Dynamic Text Block (Pro) ] Added an option to show/hide the title when an ancestor page is selected and the ancestor page is display.
+[ Add Function ][ Animation(Pro) ] Added transforms settings to wrap and unwrap.
+[ Add Alert ][ Slider ] Add loop alert
+[ Bug Fix ] Fix Textdomain( Translate ) for VK Blocks Pro [ Bug fix ][ Child page list ] "There are no page." is not displayed on the front page.
+[ Bug fix ][ Breadcrumb ] Delete non intentional margin on editor screen [ Bug Fix ][ Taxonomy block ( Pro ) ] Fix the "Show hierarchy" option bug.
+[ Bug fix ][ Slider ] Fixed file reference bug of slider under specific environment such as Windows ( Update Swiper 9.3.2 ) [ Bug Fix ][ Dynamic Text Block (Pro) ] Fixed a bug that caused an error when setting the style.

 = 1.56.0 =
 [ Add Block ][ Dynamic Text Block (Pro) ] Add Dynamic text block.